take the first step in cultivating your success

 Determine your timeline.

-• Providing adequate notice is respectful and allows time for proper communication and transition of work.
+• Providing adequate notice is respectful and allows for proper communication and a smooth transition of work.

 • A typical timeline is providing a two-week notice.
 Depending on your role in the organization, you may want to extend the timeline.

-• Be sure to think through your timeline as it relates to any benefits or bonuses coming your way.
-Get clear on compensation, equity, vesting schedules, and make sure you’re not leaving anything on the table.
+• Be sure to consider your timeline in relation to any benefits or bonuses that may be coming your way.
+Clarify compensation, equity, and vesting schedules to ensure you’re not leaving any opportunities on the table.

 • Bottom line, the more time you can provide your organization to plan for your departure, the better.